Pressure Canning Item List

 Canning Salt (Not regular salt)

-Real Fruit Pectin for homemade Jam and Jelly recipes.
+Real Fruit Pectin for homemade Jam and Jelly recipes

 5% Vinegar You will probably use large amounts of this.
 Vinegar is used in the pressure canner to prevent minerals from hard water from building up on the jars or on the inside of your canner.
 Vinegar is also used along with water to fill jars of some foods to be processed.

 There are also seasoning packets available for use in canning like salsa tomato mixes, pickle mixes, potato seasonings, etc. Mrs. Wagers' brand is very popular with canners.
+My favorite is the salsa packet below.

 Mrs. Wagers' Packets